sporp/pico-an-os/README.md

 export PICO_SDK_PATH="$(pwd)/pico-sdk"
 ```

-If you don't want to add the PICO_SDK_PATH each time, add it to our .bashrc or .zshrc
+If you don't want to add the PICO_SDK_PATH each time, add it to your .bashrc or .zshrc

 ## BUILD AND UPLOAD
 1) Make your way downtown to directory pico_f2_keeb/build , cmake and make by following these steps: